wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/bookctrl_overview.rst

 Best Book
 ---------

-:ref:`BookCtrl` is mapped to the class best suited for a given platform.
+:ref:`BookCtrlBase` is mapped to the class best suited for a given platform.
 Currently it provides :ref:`Choicebook` for smartphones equipped with WinCE, and :ref:`Notebook` for all other platforms.
 The mapping consists of:

 =============================================== ==================================================